ProgramCpp/crunch/README.md

 - the api can return 12, 15, 17
 - at the end of the two api calls, the counter value will be 17

-The counter service is built on the HTTP protocol.
+The counter service is built on the HTTP protocol, with json data format.

 ## prerequisites
 - go 1.22+